 - Email email@example.com to request an application for the specific

 - Submit completed application with all supporting materials to

 - Once review of your application begins, you will be contacted about any follow-up questions or additional material required.

 Background Check Unit (BCU) to complete required background checks for all owners and employees.

 - Once requirements for the Medicaid Agency Certification have been met, walk-through inspections will be conducted for any 24-hour licensure requested.
 Any noted corrections must be completed prior to licensure.

 - Medicaid Agency Certification and any applicable licenses will be issued with a copy to the provider as well as the local CDDP.
 I/DD Licensing will also notify the eXPRS payment system.

 What happens after I become a provider and begin serving individuals?

-After you receive Medicaid Agency Certification with an endorsement in a specific area and/or a license for a 24-hour residential site, I/DD Licensing will issue the certificate/license with the effective dates.
+After you receive the Medicaid Agency Certification with an endorsement in a specific area and/or a license for a 24-hour residential site, I/DD Licensing will issue the certificate/license with the effective dates.
 A copy will be provided to you as well as your local CDDP.